 Faith's children and Bill's ex-wife threaten her dream of a perfect Christmas.

 4/4 Victor suffers a bank holiday traffic nightmare.
-Adapted from TV.
-From February 1995.
+Adapted from TV with Richard Wilson.

 4/6 Comedian Mark Steel visits Ottery St Mary in Devon to discuss Coleridge's childhood.

 Eric selects a favourite episode he co-wrote with Spike Milligan.

 7/14 Making movie news: 'The Lone Hydrangea' and 'The Sound of Monks'.